-Osteoarthritis is the breakdown of cartilage in the joints.
+This is the breakdown of cartilage in the joints.
 This is followed by chronic inflammation of the joint lining.
 Healthy cartilage is a cushion between the bones in a joint.
-Osteoarthritis usually affects the hands, feet, spine, hips, and knees.
-People with osteoarthritis usually have joint pain and limited movement of the affected joint.
+This condition usually affects the hands, feet, spine, hips, and knees.
+People with this condition usually have joint pain and limited movement of the affected joint.

 The exact cause is unclear.

-Factors that may increase your chance of developing osteoarthritis include:
+Factors that may increase your chance of developing include:

 Excess body weight